-As one of the best players in the NBA, it is no surprise that there are several excellent Kevin Durant rookie cards out there.
+As one of the best players in the NBA, it is no surprise that several excellent Kevin Durant rookie cards are out there.
 Let’s check out Kevin Durant’s best rookie cards for investment purposes.

 2007 Kevin Durant Topps Chrome RC #131

-If you’re on the lookout for a Kevin Durant rookie card, this should be at the top of your list.
+If you’re looking for a Kevin Durant rookie card, this should be at the top of your list.

 The front of the card shows a young KD in his green Seattle SuperSonics road jersey spotting up from the wing.
 The refractor effect is a nice finishing touch.